Information for Prospective Students & Postdoctoral Scholars

 Prospective Graduate Students

-The Ocean Climate Lab will be accepting new students this year.
-I have put some frequently requested info below.
+In case you are planning ahead for a future year, I have put some frequently requested info below for years that I am accepting students.
 Please review these prior to contacting Tessa to discuss your graduate interests.

 • I am open to accepting M.S. or Ph.D. students.